mr91217/Professional-README-Generator/README.md

   `npm install inquirer`
 ## Usage
-  Run the following command at th root of your project and answer the prompted questions:
+  Run the following command at th root of your project and answer the prompted questions:<br />

   `node index.js`

   `node index`
 ## Languages
   JavaScript,Node